I Bought a Black Christmas Tree on a Whim—and I Love It

 Most big-box retailers now carry a limited number of black trees in stores and a large selection online.
 Here are a few of the best black Christmas trees we’ve found.

 For Something Unexpected: Artificial Christmas Tree, 6 Feet, Clear Lights

 A tree like this proves simple is best.
 Plain white twinkle lights make a bold statement against the black PVC branches and provide a neutral backdrop for colorful ornaments.
 This slender 6-foot design comes with a black tree stand to seamlessly blend with its base branches.

 This skinny number fits into tight nooks and crannies, making it a great option for apartment and small-space dwellers.
 Tinsel branches add subtle sparkle—without adding lights, ornaments, or a garland!
 However you style it, this tree will stand out in your Christmas living room.

 For the Wow Factor: 7.5' Black Spruce Artificial Christmas Tree + Clear Lights

 If you're blessed to have tall ceilings, this sturdy 7.5-foot tree is sure to make a grand statement.
-It comes in three pieces for quick setup and is pre-strung with 550 lights.
+As one reviewer said, "We wanted something out of the usual, so we bought this tree, and it was a huge hit!"
+It comes in three pieces and includes hinged branches for quick setup and easy storage.